roobyz/sql-transformer/README.md

    * Windows: `Shift` + `Alt` + `T`
    * Mac: `Shift` + `Ctrl` + `T`

+## Known Issue

+* Currently does not handle comments at the end of a line.
+As an interim solution, please ensure your comments are on their own separate lines.

 ## Todo

 Update and enhance as necessary to: